VirtusLab/git-machete/docs/source/cli_help/github.rst

 ``checkout-pr``:

-  Check out given pull request (by number) locally under head branch name of pull request, also traverse chain of pull requests upwards, adding branches one by one to git-machete and check them out locally.
+  Check out the head branch of the given pull request (specified by number), also traverse chain of pull requests upwards, adding branches one by one to git-machete and check them out locally.
-  Once pull request is checked-out locally, modify definition file according to structure found and synchronize pull requests annotations.
+  Once pull request is checked out locally, add new branches to the definition file according to the PR structure and annotate them with pull request numbers.

   **Parameters:**